k-capehart/kc-sf-plugin/messages/kc.apex-factory.trigger-framework.trigger.md

 The target directory for your apex classes and triggers (default=force-app/main/default).
 There should be a classes/ and triggers/ directory at this location.

-# flags.handler-name.summary

-Name of the trigger handler class to extend (default=TriggerHandler).

 # flags.sobject.summary

 The name of the SObject that the trigger will be created for.